giuseppefioccola/draft-fmbk-metaverse/draft-fmbk-icnrg-metaverse.md

 There are four ICN capabilities critical to Metaverse concepts:

 * scalable and robust multi-destination communication, overcoming IP multicast challenges such as inter-domain routing, scalability, and routing communication overhead;

 * leveraging wireless broadcast to support shared local views and low-latency interactivity;

 * privacy, selective attention, content filtering, and autonomous interactions, as well as ownership and control on the publishing side;

 * supporting in-network processing for objects replication and transformation.

 In addition, the interoperability aspects also need to be investigated, and, for example, Hybrid Information-Centric Networking (hICN), which implements information-networking functionalities into IPv6 ({{?I-D.muscariello-intarea-hicn}}, can provide a solution.

+It would be theoretically possible to leverage the solutions mentioned in the previous section in order to reach the above ICN oriented capabilities.
+But a systemic approach would be highly desirable in the longer term.

 # Security Considerations